Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Conclusions

 \section{Conclusions}

-We have proposed a setup for transferring entanglement from electrons in a superconducting nanodevice to microwave photons in transmission lines in a circuit QED architecture.
-Specifically, we have investigated a method to generate pairs of frequency-entangled photons staring from a many-body quantum condensate - a BCS superconductor with of spin-singlet Cooper pairs.
-To date, such an experiment has not yet been realized.
-Our proposal represents a significant step toward achieving this goal.
+We have proposed a setup for transferring entanglement from electrons in a superconducting nanodevice to microwave photons in transmission lines in a waveguide circuit QED architecture.

+Specifically, we have investigated a method to generate pairs of frequency-entangled propagating photons starting from a many-body quantum condensate, i.e. a BCS superconductor composed of spin-singlet Cooper pairs.

 Beyond the fundamental interest in extracting entanglement from quantum many-body systems, having a deterministic on-demand source of frequency-entangled photon pairs is crucial for applications in quantum information based on photonic technologies.

-For example, in optics, spectral filtering can convert the continuous entanglement from spontaneous parametric downconversion into discrete frequency bins \cite{Lu:2023apt}.
-This enables Bell-state measurements to be implemented using heralded optical frequency-mode-entangled two-photon states \cite{Lingaraju:2022}.
+In quantum optics (THz frequency range), frequency- (or color-) entanglement between two photons was demonstrated in Ref.~\onlinecite{Ramelow:2009} and verified through nonclassical two-photon interference.
+Time-resolved detection has also enabled Bell-test measurements \cite{Guo:17,Lingaraju:2022}.
+Generally, advances in integrated photonics are now making frequency-bin systems a promising approach for quantum information processing \cite{Lu:2023apt}.
+Similarly, by using a phase modulator operating in the microwave regime to generate frequency sidebands, the photon-frequency entanglement in our proposal can be directly measured via nonclassical two-photon interference and quantum tomography reconstruction \cite{Imany:2018}.

-In quantum microwave systems, the quantum superposition of a single microwave photon at two different frequencies has been achieved \cite{Zakka:2022}, and recent theoretical proposals for generating frequency-entangled photon pairs have been investigated \cite{Stolyarov:2022}.
-In this context, our all-on-chip scheme represents a promising advancement for quantum-information processing in the microwave domain.
+In quantum microwave systems, the quantum superposition of a single microwave photon at two different frequencies has been achieved \cite{Zakka:2022}, and theoretical proposals for generating frequency-entangled photon pairs have been put forward \cite{Stolyarov:2022}.

+In conclusion, our all-on-chip scheme represents a promising advancement for quantum-information processing in the microwave domain.